kashh004/AI-Based-Fraud-Management-System-for-UID-Aadhaar/README.md

      - Extracted Name, Address, UID.
      - Matching scores for each record.

-## Outputs
-- Classification results with predictions and probability scores.
-- Detection results highlighting flagged anomalies in the dataset.
-- Visualization of data trends and fraud patterns.

 ## Usage
 - Load your dataset into the provided format and execute the notebooks.